hans-vvv/Music-Cue/README.md

 ## General GUI tab

-- With the Browse button the Excel file must be selected.
-It is recommended to place the Excel file of a particular program into different folders.
+- With the "Browse" button the Excel file must be selected.
+It is recommended to place the Excel file of particular programs into different folders.
+If the App returns an application error, probably something is wrong with the formatting of the sheet.
+Check for example if the correct column header names are used and if all cells have meaningful data present (except data of columns DURATION and STATE in the "Muziek" tab)
-- When the Excel is selected for the first time, the Create button must be pressed.
+- When the Excel is selected for the first time, the "Create" button must be pressed.
 This creates some additional sheets.
 First the so-called "Database sheet" where artist and title information is stored.
 Also, several reports are produced.
 The most important one is that per Episode, data is made available regarding the usage of particular clip names.
 When clips are used more than one time in an episode, the time of all individual clips is added.
-The clip is presented only one time in the sheet.
+The clip with added times is therefor presented only one time in an episode sheet.
-- The Update button can be used if additional Episodes have been added to the "Muziek" source sheet.
+- The "Update" button can be used if additional Episodes have been added to the "Muziek" source sheet.
 - The "Create or Update" button creates per Episode a new folder.
 In these folders music files can be stored.

 ![image info](./media/general_tab.png)